 - Fewer lines

 - Reduces the appearance of cellulite in women.

 While more research is needed, the skin benefits appear the most likely to hold the test of time because the collagen in protein is similar in structure to the collagen in your skin.
 And that's the exact reason why some other claims are a little more concerning.

 On paper, collagen should be great for your joints.
 But, the jury is still out because the type of collagen in your joints is very specific.
 In particular, type-II collagen is what you need to see a difference because that's the exact collagen found in your joints.

 If you can find undenatured type-II collagen (often labeled UC-II), then you might find benefits such as less pain and swelling.

 The problem?
 Most collagen sold is hydrolyzed collagen, which is not the same thing as UC-II.
 And it's a big difference.
 You see, hydrolyzed collagen is perfectly healthy, but it's not a good fit for your digestive process.
 Hydrolyzed collagen is broken down by your stomach acids and many believe it can't survive to help your joints.
 The UC-II has a different structure, which makes it more likely to be put to better use by your body.

 But type-II collagen has a different chemical structure, meaning it can slip through the back door of the digestive process, maintain its chemical properties, and still offer you benefits.

-To ensure that any supplements you take -- collagen or otherwise -- contain what they actually say they do (and nothing else), your best bet is to choose a tub that has been third-party tested by a company such as NSF International.
-You should see this mark right on the label, says Phipps.
+To ensure that any supplements you take -- collagen or otherwise -- contain what they actually say they do (and nothing else), your best bet is to choose a tub that has been third-party tested by a company such as NSF International and, more specifically, NSF Certified for Sport.